exogroup/puppet-clickhouse-rbac/README.md

 ## Module Description

-The `clickhouse-rbac` puppet module allows management of ClickHouse resources such as users, grants, quotas and settings profiles using SQL statements.
+The `clickhouse-rbac` puppet module allows management of ClickHouse resources such as users, roles, grants, quotas and settings profiles using SQL statements.

+**NOTE**
+The code is actually at an early stage of development, so expect some bugs from time to time.

+### Compatibility

+This module has been with using Puppet v.
+5.5.x.

 ## Usage